Home

 PTT switch box schematic (looking at rear of DIN sockets).

-The switch box houses two 5 pin DIN sockets and a 3.5mm mono jack socket.
-One DIN (B) is the input from the microphone and the other (A) is an output to a radio transceiver, with the jack being an output that feeds the line input of a PC.
-There are also two latching push switches, one is the PTT of course and the other is an on-off switch to disconnect the battery when not in use, coloured red and green respectively.
+The switch box houses three 5 pin DIN sockets.
+The two labelled MIC and PC (input from the microphone and output to the PC) are interchangable and the one labelled RIG feeds off to a radio transceiver.
 A 10uF capacitor was added to block any DC voltage on the mic input of the radio (there to power electret mic capsules) and is not used for the PC output.
-The pinouts for the DIN sockets are such that if the plugs are accidentally reversed no damage will occur.
-The two resistors form a potential divider to attenuate the drive to the rig and also act as a kind of isolator so that the radio's low impedance mic input doesn't 'drag down' the audio feed to the PC, which works well as the radio requires less signal than the PC.
+The sockets are wired so that no damage will occur if the plugs are inserted in the wrong order.
+The two resistors form a potential divider to reduce the audio level to the rig and also act as a kind of isolator so that the radio's low impedance mic input doesn't drag down the audio feed to the PC.
+This simple arrangement works well as the radio requires less signal than the PC.

 Pinouts for PTT switch box to microphone.

-Pinouts for PTT switch box to PC line input.
+Pinouts for PTT switch box to PC line input / USB 5V

-Pinouts for PTT switch box to Baofeng or similar type radio.
+Pinouts for PTT switch box to Baofeng / Quansheng type radios.
+See warning here